LubejTimotej/laravel-customer-api/README.md

 ## Description:
-This project focuses on creating a straightforward customer data distrubution system with simulated REST API's.
-The primary objective is to develop a RESTful service that enables the sharing of customer information across three API's by supporting basic operations such as retrieval, insertion, deletion and updating of data.
+This project is a straightforward customer data distrubution system with simulated REST API's.
+It uses a RESTful service that enables the sharing of customer information across three API's by supporting basic operations such as retrieval, insertion, deletion and updating of data.

 ## Customer Data Structure:
 The customer data structure consists of an: <br />